-Little Big Disk Quadra 500G review
+Little Big Disk Quadra 500G full review

 LaCie’s Little Big Disk Quadra is a portable, bus-powered hard drive featuring two 250GB mechanisms striped in a RAID 0 configuration.